mochacinno-dev/Graphica/docs/getting-started/installation.md

 ## Next Steps

-Now that Graphica is installed, let's create your first app!
+Now that CocoaGUI is installed, let's create your first app!
 Continue to the [Quick Start Guide](quickstart.md).